Home Election Tracker BC Provincial 2024 Voting & governance in BC: two-party system evolving to three-party framework

 Every day as if it’s your last:

 But the BC NDP could have taken their foot off the gas pedal just a bit by way of accepting new ideas and more debate; that would keep them in power longer more so than using their majority government with a heavy-hand.
 They might be having less of a fight right now if they’d not been quite so relentless for so long.
 Easy to say.
-If any of us had been sitting in the BC NDP shoes during the ongoing affordability challenge and housing crisis we might have used power in the same way.
+If any of us had been sitting in the BC NDP shoes during the ongoing affordability challenge and housing crisis of 2020 to 2024 we might have used power in the same way.
 Dramatically.

 ist main, eby, oak bay